 The effect of paragraph 20(1)(h)(iii) is to increase the base cost of the right in a CFC by amounts already included in the income of a resident under section 9D(2).
 This treatment ensures that proceeds from the disposal of a right in a CFC are not subject to CGT to the extent of amounts already subjected to normal tax because of the application of section 9D(2).
-The increased base cost of the right in a CFC is reduced by any foreign dividends that were exempt under section 10B(2)(a) or (b).
+The increased base cost of the right in a CFC is reduced by any foreign dividends that were exempt under section 10B(2)(a) or (c).

-See paragraph 8.13 of the Comprehensive Guide to Capital Gains Tax (Issue 5) for a discussion of paragraph 20(1)(h)(iii).
+See the Comprehensive Guide to Capital Gains Tax for commentary on paragraph 20(1)(h)(iii).